iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ### Description

 An [ISCP](https://blog.iota.org/iota-smart-contracts-protocol-alpha-release/) chain is adopted to record the selective messages.
-A selective-permanode will sends the data (contains the selected messages with the associated paths) to the ISCP chain directly.
+A selective-permanode will send the data (contain the selected messages with the associated paths) to the ISCP chain directly.
 In this design, we leverage the self-verifiable characteristic of the smart contract.
-Also the APIs provided in the ISCP chain can be leveraged to access the data.
+Also, the APIs provided in the ISCP chain can be leveraged to access the data.

 ### Pros